WuBingzheng/primitive_fixed_point_decimal/COMPARISON.md

 ### Summary

-The biggest difference of `primitive_fixed_point_decimal`, compared with the other two crates, is that it binds the precision to decimal *type*, while the other two crates save the precision in decimal *instance*.
+The biggest difference of `primitive_fixed_point_decimal`, compared with the other two crates, is that it binds the scale to decimal *type*, while the other two crates save the scale in decimal *instance*.

 Besides, `primitive_fixed_point_decimal` has the most compact memory layout, while `bigdecimal` has the strongest expression ability (unlimited mantissa).